babylonhealth/ios-playbook/TechnicalDocuments/Proposals/Template_Proposal_Meeting_Invitation.md

 1.	**Please fully read the proposal.**
   a.
 If you haven’t read the proposal, or don’t care for the outcome, please don’t show up for the meeting.
-2. If you want to counter purpose, or raise a change, please provide those in written to all meetings participants beforehand.
+2. If you want to make a counter proposal, or raise a change, please provide those in written to all meetings participants beforehand.
   a.
 Ideally this is done via a PR’s comment.
   b.
 Meetings notes (or PR's comments) can only be provided 2h before the meeting.
 3. Questions should be asked on the PR, not during the meeting.